pursuit-curriculum/unit-full-stack-web-development/express-sql-create-show/README.md

 It would be at array position `1` if we would access it by array position.
 You used array positions earlier for simplicity.
 However, there is never a guarantee that an item will be in a particular order/array position, and it can change.
 So using the `id` now that we have a database is critical.

-Create and include an async arrow function in `module.exports`.
+To start working on the show route, open your `queries/colors.js` file, create and include an async arrow function in `module.exports`.

 ```js
 // queries/colors.js